Sofski93/Portfolio-Project-1/README.md

 ### Gallery

-Contains some pictures of pyramids
+Contains some pictures of the different pyramids in Egypt and Sphinx

 ![Screenshot of the Gallery Page](./assets/images/Gallery.jpeg "Gallery")